YouGov is a survey site where you can supposedly get paid to share your opinions.

 - How to join YouGov?

 What is YouGov, and what opportunities does it offer?

-It has its headquaters in the UK and was founded in 2000, so it has been existing for a while now.
+It has its headquarters in the UK and was founded in 2000, so it has existed for a while now.
 You can, however, join from many other parts of the world, which I will get into later.

 Option 1 – YouGov paid surveys:

 YouGov is, first of all, a survey site, and it more or less only offers paid surveys as a way to earn.
 It does, however, offer surveys quite frequently compared to many other similar sites.

 You will receive an email every time a new survey is available.
 It can be different from country to country, but on average, you can expect 5-7 surveys a week, in my experience.
 During some seasons, it will, however, be fewer.